 - Giving notice on your tenancy

 - Staying longer than 12 Months?

 - How do I Prepare for Leaving?

 - Contents insurance

 Prior to moving into the property

-You will have provided us with a holding deposit of £500 to take the property off the market.
+You will have provided us with a holding deposit in order for us to take the property off the market.
 This holding deposit does not imply a tenancy and is normally refundable if the tenancy cannot be provided.
-However, if administrative work is undertaken or the property is taken off of the market and you decide to cancel there is a charge of £500.
+However, if administrative work is undertaken or the property is taken off of the market and you decide to cancel there is a charge.
 Where possible and appropriate we will refund the holding deposit in the form in which it was received.